 Id. at 247, 834 N.E.2d at 1200.

 Identifying the First Complaint.
 That the complainant’s first report of a sexual assault is abbreviated in nature does not change its status as the first complaint.
 See Commonwealth v.
 Stuckich, 450 Mass.
 449, 455–456, 879 N.E.2d 105, 112–113 (2008).
+A first complaint witness is not disqualified from testifying where the alleged victim previously disclosed only physical abuse to that witness.
+Commonwealth v.
+Rivera, 83 Mass.
+App.
+Ct.
+581, 584, 987 N.E.2d 597, 600 (2013).
 While ordinarily there will be only one first complaint witness, two first complaint witnesses may testify in circumstances “where each witness testifies to disclosures years apart concerning different periods of time and escalating levels of abuse, which constitute different and more serious criminal acts committed over a lengthy period.”
 Commonwealth v.
 Kebreau, 454 Mass.
 287, 288–289, 909 N.E.2d 1146, 1149–1150 (2009).
 See Commonwealth v.
 Aviles, 461 Mass.
 60, 71 n.9, 958 N.E.2d 37, 47 n.9 (2011) (distinguishing Kebreau and limiting first complaint to initial disclosure of “touching” where subsequent disclosure of rape could have been disclosed by complainant as part of her first complaint).
 The fact that the complainant tells someone that he or she is upset, unhappy, or scared is not a first complaint.
 See Commonwealth v.
 Murungu, 450 Mass.
 441, 446, 879 N.E.2d 99, 103 (2008).
 “Law enforcement officials, as well as investigatory, medical, or social work professionals, may testify to the complaint only where they are in fact the first to have heard of the assault, and not where they have been told of the alleged crime after previous complaints or after an official report.”
 Commonwealth v.
 King, 445 Mass. at 243, 834 N.E.2d at 1198.